-The recommended dose of Intron A for the treatment of chronic hepatitis B is 30 to 35 million IU per week, administered subcutaneously or intramuscularly, either as 5 million IU daily (QD) or as 10 million IU three times a week (TIW) for 16 weeks.
+The recommended dose of INTRON A for the treatment of chronic hepatitis B is 30 to 35 million IU per week, administered subcutaneously or intramuscularly, either as 5 million IU daily (QD) or as 10 million IU three times a week (TIW) for 16 weeks.

-Dosage Forms for This Indication Dosage Form Concentration Route Fixed Doses Powder 10 MIU (single dose) 10 MIU/mL IM, SC N/A Solution 25 MIU multidose 10 MIU/mL IM, SC N/A
+Dosage Form Concentration Route Fixed Doses Powder 10 MIU (single dose) 10 MIU/mL IM, SC N/A Solution 25 MIU multidose 10 MIU/mL IM, SC N/A

-NOTE: Intron A Powder for Injection does not contain a preservative.
+NOTE: INTRON A Powder for Injection does not contain a preservative.
 The vial must be discarded after reconstitution and withdrawal of a single dose.